flodolo/dizionario-it/extension/README.txt

 language" available at http://tug.ctan.org/pkg/ithyph ; see the README_hyph_it_IT.txt file for the relevant copyright notices.

-The following volunteers, and in general the OpenOffice.org Community and PLIO http://www.plio.it contributed to the Italian Writing Aids
+The following volunteers, and in general the OpenOffice Community and PLIO http://www.plio.it contributed to the Italian Writing Aids
 extension:
 - Andrea Pescetti, maintainer